Last Updated: June 27, 2021

 Now, who are the cord-cutters?

-Most cord cutters are millennials, Gen Z, and Gen X. Which says a lot about the future of traditional TV…
+Most cord cutters are millennials, Gen Z ((they are not interested in TV all that much, and they prefer Netflix instead), and Gen X. Which says a lot about the future of traditional TV…

 (Source: USA Today)